krisbarrier/Pebble_Home_Automation/README.md

-Simple Home Automation Pebble.js script http sender for eedomus (French ZWave Home AUtomation System)
+Simple Pebble.js script http sender for eedomus (French ZWave Home Automation System)
 ===========

 This is a proof of concept